sider/sider-docs/docs/getting-started/custom-configuration.md

 2. in your `Gemfile.lock` file
 3. our default version

-If a gem version is omitted in `linter.<id>.dependencies`, the version installed will depend on your `Gemfile.lock` content.
+If a gem version is omitted in the `dependencies` option, the version installed will depend on your `Gemfile.lock` content.
 For example, when `Gemfile.lock` includes `rubocop-rails (2.9.0)` and does not include `rubocop-rspec`:

 ```yaml